latextemplates/latextemplates.github.io/index.md

 ## Templates hosted under this organization

 ### Research templates
- * <https://github.com/latextemplates/LNCS> - a modified template for the Springer LNCS series
+ * <https://latextemplates.github.io/LNCS/> - a quick start template for the Springer LNCS series

 ### Thesis templates
  * <http://latextemplates.github.io/scientific-thesis-template/> - a template for Bachelor and Master theses